Reed Hastings announced on January 19, 2023 that he’s stepping down as the CEO of Netflix, but would stay on as the company’s executive chairman.

 Rob Caruso, the new VP of digital products at Netflix, strolled into his first quarterly business review and was shocked.

-To a crowd of 400 managers, several days ahead of Netflix’s earnings call, when the rest of the world would see its books, CEO Hastings dove deep into the company’s financials and strategy.
+To a crowd of 400 managers, several days ahead of Netflix’s earnings call, when the rest of the world would see its books, former CEO Hastings dove deep into the company’s financials and strategy.
 Caruso couldn’t believe it.

 Typically, a company doesn’t like to show its employees the financials before the earnings call — because if any of them act quickly on that information, it’s insider trading.